 Agitation, Confusion, and Neuromuscular Blockade in Critically Ill Patients

-ByCherisse Berry, MD, New York University School of Medicine
+ByCherisse Berry, MD, Rutgers Health, New Jersey Medical School

 View Patient Education

-Intensive care unit (ICU) patients are often agitated, confused, and uncomfortable.
+Patients who are in an intensive care unit (ICU) are often agitated, confused, and uncomfortable.
 They can become delirious (ICU delirium).
 These symptoms are unpleasant for patients and often interfere with care and safety.
 At worst, they may be life threatening (eg, patients dislodge the endotracheal tube or IV lines).

 Etiology of Agitation and Confusion

-In a critically ill patient, agitation, confusion, or both can result from the original medical condition, from medical complications, or from treatment or the ICU environment (see table Some Causes of Agitation or Confusion in Critical Care Patients).
+In a patient who is critically ill, agitation, confusion, or both can result from the original medical condition, from medical complications, or from treatment or the ICU environment (see table Some Causes of Agitation or Confusion in Critical Care Patients).
 It is important to remember that neuromuscular blockade merely masks pain and agitation, it does not prevent it; paralyzed patients may be suffering significantly.

 Table